abhiguptame/CSharp-Design-Patterns/README.md

 ## Interpreter Pattern:
 * Gang of Four:

 Given a language, defines a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.

 > A translator

+## Mediator Pattern:
+* Gang of Four:

+> - Defines an object that encapsulates how a set of objects interact.
+> - Promotes loose coupling by keeping objects from referring to each other explicitly, and lets us vary their interaction independently.

+> Lets us control the communication between each object.